Two US warships sail through Taiwan Strait

 - How is Taiwan governed?
 The island has its own constitution, democratically elected leaders, and about 300,000 active troops in its armed forces

 - Who recognises Taiwan?
 Only a few countries recognise Taiwan.
 Most recognise the Chinese government in Beijing instead.
-The US has no official ties with Taiwan but does have a law which requires it to provide the island with the means to defend itself
+The US has no official ties with Taiwan, but does have a law which requires it to provide the island with the means to defend itself